Pam Taylor

 In this interview, Pam shares her journey to self-employment, including her biggest challenges and her best advice for others who are considering making the same move.
 She also talks about the importance of networking, finding your niche, and being prepared for the unexpected.

-Read her interview:
+Read the first interview:

 Can you introduce yourself?